BYLAWS OF DEMOCRATIC SOCIALISTS OF AMERICA – LOS ANGELES , A CALIFORNIA NONPROFIT PUBLIC BENEFIT CORPORATION

 ARTICLE XI.
 GRIEVANCES, MISCONDUCT, AND POLICY ENFORCEMENT

-The Local shall abide by the DSA-LA Misconduct Policy when responding to allegations of member misconduct.
+The Local shall abide by the DSA-LA Misconduct Policy when responding to allegations of member misconduct covered by the Policy.
 As appropriate, policies and resources from the National organization will be implemented as they become available, in accordance with the DSA-LA Misconduct Policy.

 ARTICLE XII.
 DELEGATES TO NATIONAL, REGIONAL, AND STATE BODIES